techiediaries/techiediaries/_posts/2017/2017-05-25-ionic-3-http-module-rxjs.md

 </div>

-## Create a New Ionic 4/Angular Project
+## Create a New Ionic 5/Angular Project

-First of all, let's generate a new project based on Ionic 4, Angular and Ionic CLI v4.
+First of all, let's generate a new project based on Ionic 5, Angular and Ionic CLI v4.

-    ionic start ionic-3-rest-api --type=angular
+    ionic start ionic-rest-api --type=angular

 Wait for the CLI to do its job then

     cd ionic-rest-api
     ionic serve

-## Generating an Ionic 4 Service/Provider
+## Generating an Ionic 5 Service/Provider

 Now let's generate a provider which will contain all code responsible for connecting to remote API and retrieve data.